 There are a number of simple overview maps available showing different aspects of the Heysen Trail:

 A simple map showing the trail and nearby towns.

 Map showing relevant tourist regions the Heysen Trail passes through.

 Use the map here to visit the South Australian Tourism Commission’s accommodation websites (divided into the Tourist Regions).

 Map showing relevant Fire Ban Districts the Heysen Trail passes through.

 Use the map here to view relevant Fire Ban information on the Country Fire Service’s (CFS) websites.

-The Heysen Trail Google Map has a layer showing the Fire Ban Districts, if more accurate information is required of the district boundaries.
+The Heysen Trail Interactive Map has a layer showing the Fire Ban Districts, if more accurate information is required of the district boundaries.